Sunshine Skyway Bridge: Corrosion

 A major problem with the Sunshine Skyway Bridge is corrosion of the steel in the precast concrete segmental columns on the high-level approaches.
 Because the segments are hollow, workers were able to enter the bridge superstructure in 2003 and 2004 to reinforce the corroded sections of the bridge, ensuring its future safety.
 Another problem arose around 2005–06 when several news bureaus reported paint discolorations on the bridge's cables.
-These paint splotches and patches were a result of touch-ups that were performed sometime in 1998, but began to show through as a result of using newer, environmentally safe paint.
+These paint splotches and patches were the result of touch-ups performed sometime in 1998, but began to show through after using newer, environmentally safe paint.
 The change in the paint's composition caused it to fade faster than expected.

 From 2006 to 2008, FDOT hired a contractor to perform the first full repainting of the bridge since it opened in 1987.
-The work included repainting the bridge's 42 steel cables one consistent shade of yellow and rehabilitating the lighting system at the summit of the bridge.
-In 2022–2023, the yellow steel cables were repainted and corrosion protection was added to the ship impact system on each side of the channel.
+The work included repainting the bridge's 42 steel cables in a single shade of yellow and rehabilitating the lighting system at the summit of the bridge.
+In 2022–2023, the yellow steel cables were repainted, and corrosion protection was added to the ship impact system on each side of the channel.

 Low clearance

 A 2014 FDOT study noted that the Skyway's low bridge clearance prevented larger vessels from using the Port Tampa Bay terminals, but made no recommendation about options, as the air draft of most new cruise ships exceeds the bridge's height limit at 180 ft.
 As long ago as 2000, cruise ship manufacturers have had to make special modifications for ships destined for Tampa, and newer classes of cruise ships such as the Oasis class, which has a height of 236 ft, far exceed the bridge clearance.

+SSA Marine proposed a plan in January 2026 for a new cruise port at Rattlesnake Key in Manatee County, near Terra Ceia Preserve.
+The Skyway's low clearance was one of the main reasons for the proposal.
+The Florida Senate introduced Senate Bill 302 on January 13, 2026 which was amended in the following month to include language that prevents dredging or filling of the submerged lands of the Terra Ceia Aquatic Preserve.
+The bill was signed into law by Florida Governor Ron DeSantis on March 19, 2026.